Circus animals like big cats, elephants, and bears have all suffered in the name of entertainment throughout the years.

 3. Circus Handlers Use “Wonder Dust” To Hide Elephant Injuries.

 - The dust is a grey color that coagulates the wound to stop the bleeding, while the color hides the holes on the elephant’s skin.
+More disturbing, elephant skin is about one inch thick so the amount of force needed is horrific.

 - Circus animals receive little to no veterinary care.
 They suffer in silence and are tortured if they act out.